 Cut Off From the rest of Russia

-Layrentiya is not a ‘traditional’ village – it’s a town built by the Soviets in 1928.
+Lavrentiya is not a ‘traditional’ village – it’s a town built by the Soviets in 1928.
 Eskimos, Chukchis, and Russians live intermixed here.
 The locals are rather cut off from the rest of Russia and the region.
 The village has two dirt roads that lead through it, but the town is not actually connected to anywhere via road.
-All supplies come in on shipping containers.
-Strangely, it’s actually easier to get around in the winter when the rivers, lakes and sea become a super highway for snow mobiles.
+All supplies come in shipping containers.
+Strangely, it’s actually easier to get around in the winter when the rivers, lakes, and sea become a super highway for snowmobiles.